Chapter 7 Bankruptcy in Waco Texas: Will They Take Your Car When You File?

 In Texas, most debtors choose to file under chapter 7 of the U.S. Bankruptcy Code.
 In a chapter 7 bankruptcy, the majority of your debts are discharged – which is a court injunction stopping all collection on that debt against you personally.
 A chapter7 bankruptcy is often referred to as a “liquidation” because the bankruptcy trustee may liquidate non-exempt assets to pay creditors.
 In Texas, however, that term is misleading due in large part to the extremely generous state exemptions a debtor may use when he or she files bankruptcy.
 The liberal exemptions typically allow a debtor to keep all of his or her assets in a chapter 7 bankruptcy in Waco Texas, including a vehicle.
 Texas allows debtors to exempt the total value of one vehicle per licensed household member.
 You may even be able to exempt the value of a vehicle for an unlicensed household member if the individual relies on someone else to operate the vehicle on his or her behalf.
 Also, if you have little or no equity in your car, you may be able to keep it even if it exceeds the exemption number.
 Even if you own your vehicle outright you should be able to keep it when you file bankruptcy.

 If you still owe money on the vehicle, however, you might want to consider entering into what is known as a “reaffirmation agreement” during the course of your bankruptcy.
 Essentially, a reaffirmation agreement simply reinstates your personal liability on your car loan so that your car loan is not discharged like the rest of your debts.
 You are “reaffirming” your original contract with the lender.
 You must be current on your car payments before you should ever consider reaffirming that loan.

-In short, don’t let the fear of losing your car prevent you from consider filing a bankruptcy case!
-We have lots of options available and you will have a vehicle to drive to work, school and the grocery store!
+In short, don’t let the fear of losing your car prevent you from considering filing a bankruptcy case!
+I have lots of options available and you will have a vehicle to drive to work, school, and the grocery store!